holidayextras/generator-ui-component/README.md

 # generator-webapp-view
 Generator for HX WebApp views using React views.

-This generator will create the default files and directory structure for a shared view for the modularised HX app named WebApp.
+This generator will create the default files and directory structure for either a shared or non-shared view for the modularised HX app named WebApp.

+If you are running the generator inside an existing npm app then the generator will default to the internal non-shared generator.

+If you are running the generator outside of an existing npm app then the generator used will be the external shared one.

+## Shared (External) views
-The structure created looks as follows:
+The structure created for shared views looks as follows:
 ```
 ├ code/
 │  ├ styles/